HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 pros: Always get nice results for medium size of data.

-cons: Lacking CV for feature selection, but I fix this by rewrited the fuction.
+cons: Lacking CV for feature selection, but I fix this by rewrited the function.

 ## Deep Learning Algorithms:
 Search wikipedia and github